Vianey81/Findyourspot/readme.md

 ### Rank Algorithm

-> The data comes from diferent sources (check 'References' for more information), The algorithm to rank the states follows the next steps:
+> The data comes from diferent sources (check 'References' for more information), The algorithm to rank the States follows the next steps:

 <img width="881" alt="rankingdiagram" src="https://cloud.githubusercontent.com/assets/8810284/13626240/ee88e1a6-e574-11e5-8cdc-3ef9e78b6f10.png">